- Parking Rules & Regulations

 We have created parking regulations to ensure the safety of students and the ease of traffic through campus.
-While you may think that parking is a right, it is actually allowed by permission of the Board of Trustees.
-With that in mind, here are the basic rules and regulations regarding parking on campus.
+With that in mind, the basic rules and regulations regarding parking on campus are addressed below.

 Campus Parking Services: A unit of Operations under the Division of Administration and Finance.

 Retiree: An individual receiving a pension from the State Universities Retirement System whose last employer was NIU.

 Employee: An individual who is employed by the university via the employment office known as Contracts, Records, and Reports.
 A student employee who is employed via the Student Employment Office or the Graduate School is defined as a student with regard to the Parking Regulations.

 Student: An individual who has applied for admission to the university, received permission to register, or has matriculated into a degree program.
 Summer school sessions and semester break periods are not considered to be a break in a student’s academic pursuits.

 Visitor: An individual neither attending nor employed by the university who operates a vehicle on campus.

 Handicapped Parking: Available for use only by vehicles displaying a valid handicapped or wheelchair license plates, state or municipality-issued parking card, and the appropriate, valid, NIU parking permit.
 Handicapped spaces are enforced at all times.

 Persons with special parking needs are encouraged to contact Campus Parking Services.